zhanyang01/tp/docs/UserGuide.md

 - `filter` followed by `t/FRIEND` will list out all the clients that have the `friend` tag.
 - `filter` followed by `t/FRIEND t/COLLEAGUE` will list out all the clients that have both the `friend` and `colleague` tag.
 Clients that contain only one of either specified tags will not be shown.

+### Adding a policy to a client : `addPolicy`

+Adds an insurance policy to a client in InsuraHub.

+Format: `addPolicy <INDEX> [pn/POLICY NAME  pd/POLICY DESCRIPTION  pv/POLICY VALUE  psd/POLICY START DATE  ped/POLICY END DATE]`

+- `INDEX` must be a positive integer less than or equals to the number of clients currently shown on InsuraHub.

+Examples:

+- `addPolicy 1 pn/Health Insurance pd/Cancer Plan pv/2000.00 psd/2023-01-01 ped/2024-12-12 `
+will add a policy with name Health Insurance and other details such as start date 2023-01-01 to the first client currently listed on the InsuraHub Ui.

+### Removing a policy from a client : `removePolicy`

+Removes an existing insurance policy from a client currently listed on the Ui of InsuraHub.

+Format: `removePolicy <INDEX_1> <INDEX_2>`

+- `INDEX_1` must be a positive integer less than or equals to the number of clients currently shown on InsuraHub.
+- `INDEX_2` must be a positive integer less than or equals to the number of policies the client specified by `INDEX_1` has.

+Examples:

+- `removePolicy 1 1` will remove the first policy of the first client currently listed in the InsuraHub Ui.

 ### Adding a client preferred contact: `preferredContact`